-I was born in California, moved to Arizona then on to Colorado where I graduated high school in 1984.
-I moved to Dallas to attend Southern Methodist University on a football scholarship.
-After graduating SMU, I began a job in sales which transferred me to Detroit, Michigan.
-While there, I attended night school at Wayne State University and earned an MBA in Finance.
+David was born in California, moved to Arizona, then on to Colorado after graduating high school in 1984.
+Following his passion for the game, David moved to Dallas and accepted a scholarship to play football at Southern Methodist University.
+After graduating SMU, David took a sales position in Detroit, Michigan.
+While there, he attended night school at Wayne State University and earned his MBA in Finance.

-I wasn’t a fan of the cold and missed Dallas, so in 1994 I moved back and into the Village Apartments.
-I worked for a National Mortgage Bank, training real estate professionals on the Community Reinvestment Act and various other government programs.
-In 1998, I started my own mortgage company.
-Firmly securing my roots in Dallas, I purchased a home in the M-Streets, got married, adopted a dog, and started a family.
+David wasn’t a fan of the frigid Detroit winters and missed the warm and friendly environment he’d come to know and love in Dallas.
+In 1994, he found his way back to Dallas and into the Village Apartments.
+David worked for National Mortgage Bank training real estate professionals on the Community Reinvestment Act and various other government programs.
+In 1998, he started his own mortgage company.
+Vowing to never again leave this great State, David purchased a home in the M-Streets, firmly securing his roots in Dallas.
+Shortly following that purchase, he got married, adopted a dog, and started a family.

-For the last 25 years my family and I have built a great life in this city.
-We have lived all over District 14, from apartments in the Village and Knox-Henderson, to our first home in the M Streets, to our current home East of Skillman.
-Today we have seven kids all enrolled in DISD, and we are active volunteers in our Neighborhood Association as well as many different school support groups.
+For the last 25 years David and his family have built a great life in East Dallas.
+They have lived all over District 14, from apartments in the Village and on Knox-Henderson, to their first home in the M Streets, to their current home East of Skillman.
+Today, David and his wife Kristen have seven kids all enrolled in DISD, where they are active volunteers in the neighborhood association as well as many different school support groups.

 Crime Watch Chair for Lakewood Heights.